nology-tech/ASML_NologyBot_TeamTwo/README.md

 6. Test the app configuration

 ### Test Summary
-There are 6 pytest tests that passed.
+There are 10 pytest tests that passed.
 The test report and coverage report can be referenced for detailed information about each unit test and overall coverage.

     • Tested feature: Googlemaps API
     • Test environment: Development
-    • Test duration: 2 hours
+    • Test duration: 3 days
     • Test coverage: 100%
     • Test results: Pass